What are the FastBridge Assessments?

 Answer and Explanations:

-Geometry is all about shapes, sizes, and how we can use them in the world around us.
-In this guide, you will learn the rules and properties of 2D (flat) shapes and 3D (solid) shapes.
-Let’s get started!
+"I want to share a little tip with you: Geometry is absolutely fascinating because it's all about shapes, sizes, and how we can use them in the world around us.
+In this guide, I'll walk you through the rules and properties of both 2D (flat) shapes and 3D (solid) shapes.
+Let’s get started!"

 2D shapes are flat and only have two dimensions: length and width.
 Here are the most common 2D shapes and their properties: